cldeluna/pynet-py-ansible-cert/week9/README.md

 ##4.
 Create a class MyClass in world.py.

 ###a.
 This class should require that three variables be passed in upon initialization.
 ###b.
 Write two methods associated with this class 'hello' and 'not_hello'.
-Have both these methods print a statement that uses all three of the initialization variables.

 ```
 >python world.py